ow/samsung-frame-art/readme.md

 ### To-Do

-- This project does not do anything with the aspect ratio of images, so it only really handles landscape and does not fit them to the display.
-I'd like to figure out how to auto-resize or crop these before uploading.
+- This project does not do anything with the aspect ratio of images.
+It only really handles landscape and does not fit them to the display; I'd like to figure out how to auto-resize or crop these before uploading.